St James Enriched Curriculum

 This wide-ranging discipline enables learners to explore their creativity and to express themselves through a range of artistic forms.
 They will experiment with artistic media, consider the artistic process that all artists follow and use concentration and perseverance to convert their creative ideas and their experiments into both personal and collaborative pieces of art.
 Throughout their artistic journey, learners will also benefit of reflecting on their own experiences and from the experiences of others.

-- Ability to coordinate multiple body movements and speech
+- Ability to co-ordinate simultaneous body movements with speech/song.

-- Teamwork and working in coordination with others.
+- Teamwork and working in collaboration with others.

 - Grace and beauty of behaviour.

-- Deep inner stillness (whether the body is moving very fast or not).
+- Deep inner stillness (whether the body is moving rapidly or not).

 - Connectedness with their true being.